openstack/keystone-specs/specs/juno/keystone-to-keystone-federation.rst

 3. User will send his scoped token, and "BETA" (a region ID) to ACME.

-4. ACME cloud returns the a SAML assertion.
+4. ACME cloud returns a SAML assertion.

 Resume previously established Icehouse federation behaviour: